-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2018

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 000-31293

-(Exact name of registrant as specified in its charter)

-Delaware (State of incorporation) 77-0487526 (I.R.S.
-Employer Identification No.)

-One Lagoon Drive, Redwood City, California 94065 (Address of principal executive offices, including ZIP code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) Yes \boxtimes No \square and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes The number of shares outstanding of the registrant's Common Stock as of May 3, 2018 was 79,457,772.
+× QUARTERLY REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2018 OR F 1934 TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF F 1934 For the transition period from to Commission File Number 000-31293 EQUINIX, INC. (Exact name of registrant as specified in its charter) Delaware (State of incorporation) 77-0487526 (I.R.S.
+Employer Identification No.) One Lagoon Drive, Redwood City, California 94065 (Address of principal executive offices, including ZIP code) (650) 598-6000 (Registrant's telephone number, including area code) preced as filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 degistrant was required to file such reports) Yes ☑ No ☐ and (2) has been subject to such filing red submi ubmitted electronically and posted on its corporate Web site, if any, every Interactive Data File require S-T during the preceding 12 months (or for such shorter period that the registrant was required to subm comp large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an eaccelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of Large e accelerated filer Accelerated filer Non- accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check and accounting standards provided pursuant to Section mark if the registrant has elected not to use the extended transition period for complying with any new on $13(a)$ of the Exchange Act. \Box or revised • • • hell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ■ The number of shares outstanding of the registrant's s Common Stock as of November 1, 2018 was 80,390,499.